kamailio/kamailio-docs/kamailio-kemi-framework/docs/core.md

 `int KSR.hdr.is_present(str "hdrval")`

-Return true if a header with the name `hdrval` exists.
+Return greater than 0 if a header with the name `hdrval` exists and less than 0 if there is no such header.

 Example: